 Our stock price has fluctuated in the past and can be expected to be volatile in the future.
-From January 1, 2017 through March 31, 2019, the reported sale price of our common stock has fluctuated between \$11.80 and \$54.45 per share.
+From January 1, 2018 through March 31, 2020, the reported sale price of our common stock has fluctuated between \$4.52 and \$54.45 per share.
 The stock market in general and the market for biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+In particular, the COVID-19 pandemic has further heightened the volatility of the stock market for biopharmaceutical companies.
 As a result of this volatility, investors may experience losses on their investment in our common stock.
 The market price of our common stock may be influenced by many factors, including the following:

-- the success of competitive products or technologies; - regulatory actions with respect to our product candidates or products or our competitors' product candidates or products; - actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - results of clinical studies of our product candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to in-license or acquire additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us;
+- the success of competitive products or technologies; - regulatory actions with respect to our product candidates or products or our competitors' product candidates or products; - actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - results of clinical studies of our product candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to in-license or acquire additional product candidates or products; - · actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders;

-- fluctuations in the valuation of companies perceived by investors to be comparable to us; - inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other risks described in this "Risk Factors" section.
+- changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other risks described in this "Risk Factors" section.

-In addition, the stock markets in general, and the markets for biotechnology and pharmaceutical stocks in particular, have experienced significant volatility that has often been unrelated to the operating performance of particular companies.
+In addition, the stock markets in general, and the markets for biotechnology and pharmaceutical stocks in particular, have experienced significant volatility that has often been unrelated to the operating performance of particular companies, including very recently in connection with the ongoing COVID-19 pandemic, which has resulted in decreased stock prices for many companies.
 For example, negative publicity regarding drug pricing and price increases by pharmaceutical companies has negatively impacted, and may continue to negatively impact, the markets for biotechnology and pharmaceutical stocks.
-Likewise, as a result of significant changes in U.S. social, political, regulatory and economic conditions or in laws and policies governing foreign trade and health care spending and delivery, including the possible repeal and/or replacement of all or portions of the Affordable Care Act or changes in t ariffs and other restrictions on free trade stemming from U.S. and foreign government policies, or for other reasons, the financial markets could experience significant volatility that could also negatively impact the markets for biotechnology and pharmaceutical stocks.
+Likewise, as a result of significant changes in U.S. social, political, regulatory and economic conditions or in laws and policies governing foreign trade and healthcare spending and delivery, including the possible repeal and/or replacement of all or portions of the Affordable Care Act or changes in tariffs and other restrictions on free trade stemming from U.S. and foreign government policies, or for other reasons, the financial markets could experience significant volatility that could also negatively impact the markets for biotechnology and pharmaceutical stocks.
 These market fluctuations may adversely affect the trading price of our common stock.

 In the past, class action litigation has often been instituted against companies whose securities have experienced periods of volatility in market price.
-Any such litigation brought against us could result in substantial costs and divert management's attention and resources, which could result in delays of our clinical studies or commercialization efforts.
+Any such litigation brought against us could result in substantial costs and divert management's attention and resources, which could result in delays of our clinical studies or commercialization efforts